zaps166/QMPlay2/README.md

 - `portable` - runs QMPlay2 in portable mode (settings are stored in applications directory),
 - `noautoupdates` - disables auto-updates at first run.

+### Still images

+Go to "Options->settings" and check "Read and display still images".

 ### Custom user agent

 You can specify a `CustomUserAgent` in `QMPlay2.ini` file in `General` section.